Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: Introduction

-The previous provable sieving algorithms which worked for all $\ell_p$ norm like \cite{2008_AJ,2009_BN} did not specify any constant in the exponent of the running time which they achieve.
-Our analysis in Section \ref{svpi:bday} shows that we achieve better running time than these algorithms at the cost of increased space requirement.
-Our algorithm can achieve a space and time complexity of $2^{2.751n+o(n)}$.
-While \cite{2008_AJ,2009_BN} (after modification to facilitate application of birthday paradox) can achieve a time and space complexity of $2^{3.849n+o(n)}$ and $2^{2.023n+o(n)}$ respectively.

-We get better running time for special cases where better bounds on some of the quantities ($\csp, \cbp$) can be derived .
-In the Euclidean norm $p=2$ we get a space and time complexity of $2^{2.49n+o(n)}$.
-The AKS algorithm with birthday paradox manages to achieve a time complexity $2^{2.571n+o(n)}$ and space complexity $2^{1.407n+o(n)}$ \cite{2011_HPS}.
-In the $\ell_{\infty}$ norm it is possible to reduce the time and space complexity to $2^{2.443n+o(n)}$ .

-\subsection{A mixed sieving algorithm}
+\subsection{{A} mixed sieving algorithm}

-In an attempt to get the good out of both worlds we introduce a mixed sieving procedure (let us call it Mixed Sieve).
-Here we divide a hyperball into bigger hypercubes, so that we can map each point efficiently to a hypercube.
-Within a hypercube we perform a quadratic sieving procedure like AKS with the vectors in that region.
-This improves both time and space complexity, specially in the Euclidean norm.
-We achieve a space and time complexity of $2^{2.25n+o(n)}$, which is better than the time complexity of List Sieve Birthday algorithm \cite{2009_PS,2011_HPS} ($2^{2.465n+o(n)}$).
-But again this algorithm has space complexity $2^{1.233n+o(n)}$ which is better than ours.
+In an attempt to gain as many advantages as possible, we introduce a mixed sieving procedure (let us call it Mixed Sieve).
+Here, we divide a hyperball into larger hypercubes so that we can map each point efficiently to a hypercube.
+Within a hypercube, we perform a quadratic sieving procedure such as AKS with the vectors in that region.
+This improves both time and space complexity, especially in the Euclidean norm.

-Here let us point out the difference between our mixed sieving technique and the double sieving technique of \cite{2011_WLTB}, which has been used for heuristic algorithms in the $\ell_2$ norm.
-The authors apply a two-level sieve.
-In the first level a point is mapped to a bigger hyperball and then within each such big ball they are mapped to the centre of a smaller ball.
-In both the levels the same quadratic sieving technique is used.
-But in our case it is a mix of linear and quadratic sieve.

-Both of our sieving algorithms have worse time and space complexity with respect to the Discrete Gaussian based sieving algorithm of Aggarwal et al. \cite{2015_ADRS} that runs in time $2^{n+o(n)}$.
-But this algorithm is specifically tailored to the Euclidean norm and to the best of our knowledge it has not been generalised to any other norm.

-\subsection{Approximation algorithms for $\svpp$ and $\cvpp$}
+\subsection{{Approximation} algorithms for $\svpp$ and $\cvpp$}